 Emily Abruzzo Critic.
-Ms. Abruzzo is a partner in Abruzzo Bodziak Architects, a New York-based practice of civic and cultural projects to homes and exhibitions.
-The firm has been recognized with the 2010 Architectural League Prize for Young Architects and Designers, AIA New Practices New York 2012, and a 2013 AIA New York Design Award, and it is included in the New York City Department of Design and Construction's Design Excellence Program.
-The firm has been featured in Architectural Record, Wired, Fast Company, FRAME, Domus, Baumeister, and Cultured, and its work has been exhibited by Exit Art, the Japan Foundation, Storefront for Art and Architecture, the Boston Society of Architects, and the Audi Urban Future Initiative.
+Ms. Abruzzo is a partner in Abruzzo Bodziak Architects, a New York-based practice that includes civic and cultural projects, homes, exhibitions, and research-based initiatives.
+The firm has been recognized with the 2010 Architectural League Prize for Young Architects and Designers, AIA New Practices New York 2012, a

+2013 AIA New York Design Award, and Architectural Record's 2016 Design Vanguard, and it is included in the New York City Department of Design and Construction's Design Excellence Program.
 Ms. Abruzzo is a founding editor and publisher of the book series 306090, a 2014 MacDowell Fellow, and a Fellow of the Forum and Institute for Urban Design.
-Ms. Abruzzo received a B.A. from Columbia University and an M.Arch. from Princeton University, where she also received a Certificate in Media and Modernity and was named a Fellow at the Center for Arts and Cultural Policy Studies.
+In 2017 Ms. Abruzzo was selected by the graduating students to be awarded the Professor King-lui Wu Teaching Award.
+She received a B.A. from Columbia University and an M.Arch. from Princeton University, where she also received a Certificate in Media and Modernity and was named a Fellow at the Center for Arts and Cultural Policy Studies.

 Victor Agran Lecturer.
-Mr. Agran is a practicing architect with an interest in 1960s visionary architecture, with a focus on the history, theory, and discipline of drawing.
-He is currently a senior associate with Architectural Resources Cambridge in Boston.
-In addition to teaching at Yale, Mr. Agran worked with Pelli Clarke Pelli Architects, Daly Genik Architects, Selldorf Architects, and taught at the University of Southern California and the New York Institute of Technology.
-He received a B.A. from the University of California, Berkeley, and an M.Arch. from Yale University.
+Mr. Agran is a practicing architect with an interest in 1960s conceptual architecture.
+His methodological approach focuses on the history, theory, and discipline of drawing.
+He is currently a senior associate with Architectural Resources Cambridge in Boston, working on athletic facilities and academic projects with STEM-based curricula.
+In addition to teaching at Yale, Mr. Agran worked with Pelli Clarke Pelli Architects for seventeen years.
+He has also worked with Daly Genik Architects and Selldorf Architects.
+He has taught at the University of Southern California and the New York Institute of Technology.
+Mr. Agran received a B.A. from the University of California, Berkeley, and an M.Arch. from Yale University.
+He won the Gabriel Drawing Prize in 2004.

 John Apicella Lecturer.
 Mr. Apicella is a partner at Apicella + Bunton Architects in New Haven.
-Recent work of the firm includes the Beinecke Technical Services and Yale Preservation space and the Lanman-Wright Hall renovation on Yale's Old Campus.
+Recent work of the firm includes the renovation of Yale Manuscripts & Archives within the Sterling Memorial Library and the Beinecke Technical Services and Yale Preservation space.
 Prior to starting Apicella + Bunton, he worked for Pelli Clarke Pelli Architects for sixteen years, where he was involved in the design and management of a wide range of project types and played a vital role on some of the firm's largest and significant projects, including the Petronas Towers in Kuala Lumpur, Frances Lehman Loeb Art Center at Vassar College, and the Renée and Henry Segerstrom Concert Hall in Orange County, California.
 Mr. Apicella received a B.Arch. from Cornell University.